 Ossifying the Enlightenment

-Dan Hind’s defence of reason has much to recommend it.
-But his desire paternalistically to ‘enlighten’ the public rather than engage it in a battle of ideas belongs in the dark ages.
+In his defence of reason, author Dan Hind prefers paternalistically to ‘enlighten’ the public rather than engage it in a battle of ideas.

 The title of Dan Hind’s book – The Threat to Reason: How the Enlightenment Was Hijacked and How We Can Reclaim It – has a double meaning.